 Consider these evidence-informed strategies if weight training triggers your symptoms:

-• Scrotal support: Wearing compression shorts or supportive underwear during training can reduce the mechanical pulling sensation many men experience.
+Scrotal support: Wearing compression shorts or supportive underwear during training can reduce the mechanical pulling sensation many people experience.

 A Note on Bodybuilding and Varicocele Prevalence

-Some older literature has reported very high varicocele rates (60-80%) among competitive bodybuilders.
-While these figures may reflect selection bias in small samples, they highlight that chronic heavy training with sustained Valsalva effort does appear to be associated with higher varicocele prevalence and severity.
-If you're training at competitive bodybuilding levels and have fertility concerns, earlier intervention on your varicocele may be worth considering.
+Some older literature has reported very high varicocele rates (60–80%) among competitive bodybuilders.
+While these figures may reflect results because only certain people were included in the study, they highlight that chronic heavy training with sustained Valsalva effort does appear to be associated with higher varicocele prevalence and severity.
+If you train at competitive bodybuilding levels and have fertility concerns, earlier intervention on your varicocele may be worth considering.

-If you're a runner with varicocele, you may notice that symptoms are often worse towards the end of longer runs, or in the hours following your session.
-The repetitive impact of each footstrike creates small mechanical jolts that, over thousands of repetitions, can lead to discomfort.
-Additionally, the friction and heat build-up from movement raises scrotal temperature—a factor that becomes particularly relevant for fertility.
+If you run and have a varicocele, you may notice symptoms are worse towards the end of longer runs, or in the hours after your session.
+Each foot strike sends a small jolt through the body.
+Over thousands of steps, this can cause discomfort.
+The friction and heat from movement also raises scrotal temperature — which matters for fertility.

-The good news is that running, unlike heavy lifting, doesn't typically create the extreme pressure spikes that dramatically worsen varicocele during the activity itself.
-Many runners find they can continue training with relatively minor adjustments.
-However, for those training at high volumes or with significant fertility concerns, understanding the cumulative effects becomes important.
+The good news is that running does not usually cause the extreme pressure spikes that heavy lifting does.
+Many runners find they can keep training with small adjustments.
+But for those running at high volumes or with fertility concerns, understanding the build-up of effects over time is important.

 The Impact Loading Effect

-Each footstrike during running generates ground reaction forces typically equivalent to 2-3 times your body weight.
-This force is transmitted through your skeleton and soft tissues.
-For someone with a varicocele, this creates a repeated jarring effect on the testicular venous structures—each step is a small mechanical insult that, over the course of a 10km run (approximately 6,000-8,000 footstrikes), can accumulate.
+Each foot strike during running generates the force the ground pushes back with — typically equivalent to 2–3 times your body weight.
+This force travels through your skeleton and soft tissues.
+For someone with a varicocele, this creates a repeated jarring effect on the veins around the testicle.
+Each step is a small mechanical insult.
+Over the course of a 10km run (approximately 6,000–8,000 foot strikes), these insults accumulate.

 Temperature Considerations